 You can assign multiple Microsoft service numbers or hybrid numbers to an auto attendant.

 An incoming call to a Cloud auto attendant can take one of several paths, as shown here:

 - Via a Session Border Controller and Direct Routing

 - Via a number homed online in Office 365.

 The following requirements assume that you already have Skype for Business Server 2019 deployed in a supported topology.
 Your requirements depend on your scenario:

-If you are already using Exchange UM online or on premises and you upgrade to Skype for Business 2019, you will need to capture the structure of your Auto attendants and re-create them in the cloud using Cloud auto attendants.
-For more information, see Manually moving an Exchange UM auto attendant to Cloud auto attendant.
+If you are already using Exchange UM online or on-premises and you upgrade to Skype for Business 2019, you will need to capture the structure of your Auto attendants and re-create them in the cloud using Cloud auto attendants.
+For more information, see Moving an Exchange UM auto attendant or call queue to Phone System.

-For a new configuration of Cloud auto attendants, follow the steps outlined in Configure Cloud auto attendants.
+For a new configuration of Cloud auto attendants, follow the steps outlined in Configure resource accounts.